spacebarchat/docs/docs/index.md

 [Discord server](https://discord.gg/ZrnGQP6p3d)

-Ones we are finished, we'll host our own instance to host the support server.
+Once we are finished, we'll host our own instance to host the support server.